-This section should include a study area description, including existing study intersection level of service.
+This section should include a study area description, including existing intersections' existing levels of service.

 c.
 Impacts

 This section should include a site plan, an evaluation of the proposed site plan, and a project-related trip analysis (a figure showing the assumed future year roadway network).